Using the find APIs and immediate mode#

 Backend limitations#

-The HIP backend uses rocBLAS as its fallback path, which contains a more robust set of datatypes.
+The HIP backend uses rocBLAS as its fallback path, which contains a more robust set of data types.

 Find modes#